tobidosumu/BirthdayCountdown/README.md

    When users input their birthday, the program should
    tell them how many days left to their birthday.

-3. * What are uuids?
+3. * What are UUIDs?
+4.
+      Answer:

-      UUID stands for Universally Unique Identifier, which is a string of characters that is guaranteed to be unique across all systems and devices.
+      UUID stands for Universally Unique Identifier, which is a
+      string of characters that is guaranteed to be unique across
+      all systems and devices.

-   * Why uuids
+   * Why UUIDs
-   * How uuids
+   * How UUIDs
-   * When uuids
+   * When UUIDs